What we’re doing to beat the thieves

-- Funding British Transport Police officers
+- funding British Transport Police officers

-- Using CCTV to alert us that people are on the network and to support the police
+- using CCTV to alert us that people are on the network and to support the police

-- Installing new ways of securing cables
+- installing new ways of securing cables

-- Using forensic marking agents
+- using forensic marking agents

-- Introducing cables which are harder to steal and easier to identify
+- introducing cables which are harder to steal and easier to identify

-- Setting up dedicated security team
+- and setting up a dedicated security team.

 Scrap Metal Dealers Act